romanzipp/Laravel-Queue-Monitor/README.md

 ## Usage

-To monitor a job, add the `romanzipp\QueueMonitor\Traits\QueueMonitor` Trait.
+To monitor a job, simply add the `romanzipp\QueueMonitor\Traits\QueueMonitor` Trait.

-### Update Job Progress / Custom Data

-You can update the progress of the current job, like supported by FFMpeg

 ```php
 use Illuminate\Bus\Queueable;